A Theater for Children

-Staffed mostly by volunteers, ATFC is a nonprofit 501 (c) (3) organization, under the fiscal sponsorship of Inquiring Systems INC. (ISI) in Santa Rosa, CA. With their administrative support and the financial contributions of local partner organizations and individual sponsors, we hope to provide our services for many years to come.
+Our organization is run by Executive Director, Bridget Palmer, and the ATFC Board.
+Our events are created and produced by volunteers from the Sonoma County community.
+ATFC is a nonprofit 501 (c) (3) organization, under the fiscal sponsorship of Inquiring Systems INC. (ISI) in Santa Rosa, CA. With their administrative support and the financial contributions of local partner organizations and individual sponsors, we hope to provide our services for many years to come.

 COVID-19 UPDATES & INFORMATION

 We mourn the particular impact the Covid-19 virus has had on our ability to bring people together to create theater and to enjoy performances.
 However, the show must go on, and luckily ATFC is in a position to continue serving the public by moving our programming into new contexts.

 All the information about these opportunities is available at https:www.atheaterforchildren.com